d3v4s/mitmoxy/README.md

-# aracnox
+# BITOXY
-Python HTTPS proxy to log all traffic
+HTTP/HTTPS proxy, write in python, to take in action a man-in-the-middle attack.